 - What other behaviors reinforce the habit?

 For example, people who drink socially can make a habit out of it because drinking provides that social connection.
-So if someone wants to break this habit, it might not be easy to do unless they engage with a different set of friends.
+So if someone wants to break this habit, it may not be easy to do unless they engage with a different set of friends.

 Suppose you want to break a habit of buying food from your favorite restaurant on your walk home from work.
-Instead you decide to cook from home, as it will be healthier and save you money.
+Instead you decide to cook at home, as it will be healthier and save you money.

 However, you may find it difficult to break this habit because smelling your favorite food on your way from work may convince you to eat it just one more time.
 So, what do you do?